jonlein/aws-tasks/aws_lambda.md

 ![test creation](images/test.png)

+***In the test case, remember to update the bucket name and the file name that is uploaded in s3 bucket.***

 ### Step 6: Create a trigger so that every time you upload a file to the S3 bucket, it should get the meta info in the logs.
 ![test creation](images/trigger.png)